DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Stored-Procedures.md

 0. regardless of inactivity or not merge the applicants details
 0. update or insert new decisions (but only where applicant is known)
 0. update the flag in applicant to show whether they have a deferred application.
-Do non-deferrers 1st in case they have multiples with one for a subsequent year so that flag is raised whatever
+Do non-deferrers first in case they have multiples with one for a subsequent year so that flag is raised whatever
 0. Update A2L data